 Have you ever discovered that you’ve been pronouncing a word incorrectly?

-Well, don’t worry about it.
-Everyone makes mistakes.
+Everyone makes mistakes, and English pronunciation isn’t easy, so don’t worry about it.
 They’re a natural part of the language-learning process.
-Plus, English pronunciation isn’t easy!

 However, any English learner can achieve perfect English pronunciation with a little time, a little patience and perhaps the help of a few apps.